pautric/CartoHD/README.md

 [CartoHD](https://github.com/jgaffuri/CartoHD/) is a python process.
 Input data are LIDAR files in LAZ or LAS format.
 It requires [PDAL](https://pdal.io/) and [GDAL](https://gdal.org/) to be installed as command line programs.

-- Check PDAL and GDAL are installed.
+- Check PDAL and GDAL are installed as command.
+Run `pdal` and `ogr2ogr` commands (for example) in a command prompt.
-- Edit the PDAL pipeline `*.json` files to specify where the input data is located, under `"filename"` field.
+- Edit the PDAL pipeline `*.json` files to specify where the input LAZ or LAS file(s) is/are located, under `"filename"` field.
-- Edit the `process.py` file to specify where the output data should be created.
+- Edit the `process.py` file to specify where the output data should be saved, under `output_folder` variable.
 Default is `output_folder = "tmp/"`.
 - Run `process.py` python script.
 - Use the ouptut files with your favorite GIS/mapping software to apply the style you prefer, and overlay some auxilary topographic data.
 Some examples of QGIS projects are provided for France and Luxembourg.

-TODO: describe shadow depth
+TODO: describe shadow depth computation with qgis

 ## Gallery

+These example were produced using [ACT-LIDAR data](https://act.public.lu/fr/cartographie/lidar1.html) for Luxembourg and [IGN-LIDAR-HD](https://geoservices.ign.fr/lidarhd) data for France.

 ![map with LIDAR data](/img/misc/kirchberg_.png)